-The ferry service leaves from River Heads, which is about a 3 1/2 hour drive from Brisbane, depending on traffic.
-The service runs six times a day and takes around 50 minutes from the mainland to get to Kingfisher Bay Resort.
+The ferry service leaves from River Heads, which is about a 3 1/2 hour drive from Brisbane depending on traffic.
+The service runs six times a day and takes around 50 minutes to get to Kingfisher Bay Resort from the mainland.
 It is recommended to book the ferry service in advance and check in at least 40 minutes before departure.
 You can find the ferry prices and timetable here!
-Now, you don’t need to take your four wheel drive over to the island, but we did decide to take ours, mainly to get all of our gear over!
-We had no intention of exploring the island via our four wheel drive because we have zero experience and knowing us we would get bogged within the first 2 minutes!
+Now, you don’t need to take your four-wheel drive over to the island, but we did decide to take ours, mainly to get all of our gear over!
+We had no intention of exploring the island via our four-wheel drive because we had zero experience and, knowing us, we would get bogged within the first 2 minutes!

 Once you arrive at the island, you drive off the barge straight onto a wooden jetty with staff welcoming you to the island, how’s that for service?
 As we left the jetty, we drove up through the amazing tropical rainforest to the main reception to check in to our Executive Villa.
 The main reception is about a 5-minute walk from the villas where you will find some of the restaurants and the main pool area.
 One thing you notice as soon as you step on this island is just how peaceful it really is (even with my kids on it ha)

 - Hotel Rooms – The hotel rooms start at just $155 a night with interconnecting rooms available.

 - Villas – The Villas start from $240 a night, which makes them perfect for larger families like mine or families that prefer to have a full kitchen and laundry facilities.